Chemical equation: State of matter

-2HCl(aq) + 2Na(s) -> 2NaCl(aq) + H2(g)

 That reaction would have different thermodynamic and kinetic properties if gaseous hydrogen chloride were to replace the hydrochloric acid as a reactant:

-2HCl(g) + 2Na(s) -> 2NaCl(s) + H2(g)

 Alternately, an arrow without parentheses is used in some cases to indicate formation of a gas ↑ or precipitate ↓.
 This is especially useful if only one such species is formed.
 Here is an example indicating that hydrogen gas is formed:

-2HCl + 2Na -> 2 NaCl + H2 ^

 Catalysis and other conditions

 If the reaction requires energy, it is indicated above the arrow.
 A capital Greek letter delta (Δ) or a triangle (△) is put on the reaction arrow to show that energy in the form of heat is added to the reaction.
 The expression hν is used as a symbol for the addition of energy in the form of light.
 Other symbols are used for other specific types of energy or radiation.

 Similarly, if a reaction requires a certain medium with certain specific characteristics, then the name of the acid or base that is used as a medium may be placed on top of the arrow.
 If no specific acid or base is required, another way of denoting the use of an acidic or basic medium is to write H+ or OH− (or even "acid" or "base") on top of the arrow.
 Specific conditions of the temperature and pressure, as well as the presence of catalysts, may be indicated in the same way.